Abbotsholme School

 Abbotsholme School is a co-educational private boarding and day school.
+It was announced in June 2026 that the school would be closing on 22 June 2026.
 The school is situated on a 140-acre campus on the banks of the River Dove in Derbyshire, England near the county border and the village of Rocester in Staffordshire.
 It is a member of the Society of Heads (formerly Society of Headmasters & Headmistresses of Independent Schools) and is a founding member of the Round Square conference of schools.